Skip to content

 */

-truncate_table(string $tables) : TruncateFinalStep /**
+truncate_table(string $tables) : TruncateFinalStep

 *

-* Use when auto-detection isn't sufficient, e.g.:
+* Use when auto-detection isn't sufficient or when you need to specify

-* - String that should be JSON
+* - Json could be JSON or JSONB

 *